gcanti/monocle-ts/docs/modules/index.ts.md

 ## fromProp (static method)

-generate a lens from a type and a prop
+Returns a `Lens` from a type and a prop

 **Signature**